-Domestic Graduate Assistants will automatically enrolled in the Penn State Student Insurance Plan.
-Domestic Graduate Assistants who do not wish to be enrolled in the Penn State Student Insurance Plan must decline the insurance.
+Domestic Graduate Assistants will automatically beenrolled in the Penn State Student Insurance Plan.
+Domestic Graduate Assistants who do not wish to be enrolled in the Penn State Student Insurance Plan.

+must decline the insurance.
 Dependent health insurance coverage for domestic Graduate Assistants must be submitted on a yearly basis each fall.

-For further information, contact the Student Insurance Office, 865-7467.
+For further information, contact the Student Insurance Office, 814-865-7467, or see "Graduate Assistant and Graduate Fellow Health Insurance Plan" on the University Health Services website.